lammps/lammps/doc/src/Howto_lammps_gui.rst

 -----

-LAMMPS GUI is a graphical text editor that is linked to the :ref:`LAMMPS library <lammps_c_api>` and thus can run LAMMPS directly using the contents of the editor's text buffer as input.
-It can retrieve and display information from LAMMPS while it is running and is adapted in multiple ways specifically for editing LAMMPS input files.
+LAMMPS GUI is a graphical text editor customized for editing LAMMPS input files that is linked to the :ref:`LAMMPS library <lammps_c_api>` and thus can run LAMMPS directly using the contents of the editor's text buffer as input.
+It can retrieve and display information from LAMMPS while it is running, display visualizations created with the :doc:`dump image command <dump_image>`, and is adapted specifically for editing LAMMPS input files through text completion and reformatting, and linking to the online LAMMPS documentation for known LAMMPS commands and styles.

 .. note::